juli6464/file_upload/README.md

 # Getting Started with File upload with multer in Node js
 This Demo was uploading image and video file using multer middleware.
+Create in root, a carpet with name called image
 ## Original Repository
 https://github.com/happy-bhesdadiya/file-upload